benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q194.png)

-## Min/Max Filters
+## Min/Max Aggregations

 todo

-## M1 Min/Max Filter
+## M1 Min/Max Aggregation

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-M1.png)

 - M1 appears below a query-start / relationship / path.
 A relationship / path may be wrapped by an '↛' or an 'L'
 - M1 may appear directly before a quantifier
 - _n_ is a positive integer
-- _per {et, et, ...}_ - an optional list [1] of blue/logical/red entities right of the filter
+- _per {et, et, ...}_ - an optional list [1] of blue/logical/red entities right of the aggregation
-- _n {et, et, ...}_ - a list [2] of blue/logical/red entities right of the filter
+- _n {et, et, ...}_ - a list [2] of blue/logical/red entities right of the aggregation
-- _with min/max {et, et, ...}_ - a list [3] of blue/logical/red entities right of the filter
+- _with min/max {et, et, ...}_ - a list [3] of blue/logical/red entities right of the aggregation
 - Lists [1], [2] and [3] may not intersect
 - M1 appear on left of every entity mentioned in lists [1], [2] and [3]
-- Except for '&' quantifer - M1 filter cannot start a quantifier's branch
+- Except for '&' quantifer - M1 aggregation cannot start a quantifier's branch
-- For the entity directly left of the filter: '←' is used instead of _et_.
-Similarly, for the entity directly right of the filter: '→' is used instead of _et_
+- For the entity directly left of the aggregation: '←' is used instead of _et_.
+Similarly, for the entity directly right of the aggregation: '→' is used instead of _et_

 If list [1] is not given: